psu13/mutable-hakyll/posts/mahler-too.md

 chill.

 The sound was great on the floor on Friday.
 It was incredible up in Family circle on Sunday.
-I loved every big moment, every solo, ever drop to almost but not quite complete silence.
-They should take this record they are recording and cut it up into a demo reel for orchestral dynamics just so people can know what they are missing out on.
+I loved every big moment, every solo, every intricate multi-layered texture, every drop to almost but not quite complete silence, every time that brass section really lets it rip (both on stage _and_ off stage!).
+They should take this record they are making and cut it up into a demo reel for orchestral dynamics just so people can know what they are missing out on.

 Sadly, some of these glories were interrupted by: